-Evidence does however exist to suggest that the smaller 6-inch gun monitors began in embryo as a rough sketch drawn almost literally on the back of an envelope by the then Director of Naval Construction, Sir Eustace Tennyson d’Eyncourt, during a meeting with Sir Winston Churchill, First Lord of the Admiralty and Admiral Sir Jacky Fisher, First Sea Lord, in March 1915.
-Furthermore, much of the basic design for the larger monitors had been carried out by Charles Lillicrap, who also seems to have taken over the design of the smaller vessels, and he too went on to become Director of Naval Construction (1944-1951), so her lineage is not without interest.
+Evidence exists to suggest that the smaller 6-inch gun monitors began life as a rough sketch drawn by the then Director of Naval Construction, Sir Eustace Tennyson d’Eyncourt, during a meeting with Sir Winston Churchill, First Lord of the Admiralty and Admiral Sir Jacky Fisher, First Sea Lord, in March 1915.
+The basic design for the larger monitors was largely carried out by Charles Lillicrap, who also seems to have taken over the design of the smaller vessels, and he too went on to become Director of Naval Construction (1944-1951).
+Monitors thus had a very distinguished lineage.

 - 1945 – RMAS MINERVA